cdlib/eschol-ui/README.md

 This would produce two placeholder classes - `%o-object__number-1` and `%o-object__number-2` - that both contain 15 pixels of margin and either a red or blue background, depending on the placeholder.

-If we wanted to apply the styles of `%o-object__number-2` within a component, that could look like this:
+If we wanted to apply the object styles of `%o-object__number-2` within a component, that could look like this:

 ```
 .c-flower__element {